teejee2008/aptik/MANUAL.md

-  --basepath <dir>               Backup directory (default: current directory) --scripted                     Run in non-interactive mode --dry-run                      Simulate actions for --restore commands --help                         Show all options
+  --basepath <dir>               Backup directory (default: current directory) --scripted                     Run in non-interactive mode --dry-run                      Simulate actions for --restore commands --version                      Show version and exit --help                         Show all options
 ```

 ### Backup & Restore All Items

-`aptik --backup-all` and `aptik --restore-all` are one-line commands for taking a backup of your system and restoring it on a new system.
+`sudo aptik --backup-all` and `sudo aptik --restore-all` are one-line commands for taking a backup of your system and restoring it on a new system.
 You can safely use these 2 commands and skip the rest of this document, if you are not interested in knowing the details of each step.

 #### Backup